Gothic Basin

 After about 3 miles you will reach a magnificent waterfall formation named Kong’s Tower.
 I am not sure how it got its name, but never the less it makes an excellent spot to stop.

-From here it is around 1 mile of steep climbing into the basin below Gothic Peak.
-When you first enter the basin there is a small pond.
+From here, it is around 1 mile of steep climbing into the basin below Gothic Peak.
+When you first enter the basin, there is a small tarn.

-Follow the scramble route that goes around to the left, it will take you to foggy lake.
-It is another 300 feet of elevation gain, but, this is where the best camping is for an overnight trip.
+Follow the scramble route to the left; it will take you to Foggy Lake.
+It is another 300 feet of elevation gain, but this is where the best camping is for an overnight trip.

 I thought after my recent hike up to Vesper Lake there was a good chance of encountering substantial snow cover.
-But Until reaching the are past Kong’s tower, the hike to the gothic basin is snow-free.
+But until you reach the area past Kong’s tower, the hike to the Gothic basin is snow-free.

-In some spots there was around a foot of snow on the ground.
-The difficult part was that in several sections the trail had frozen into a several inch thick layer of ice. microspikes were definitely a huge help to get through these areas.
-Without them it does not seem possible to get all the way into the basin this time of year.
+In some spots, there was around a foot of snow on the ground.
+The tricky part was that in several sections, the trail had frozen into a several-inch thick layer of ice.
+Microspikes were a tremendous help to get through these areas.
+Without them, it does not seem possible to get all the way into the basin this time of year.

 Despite the heavy cloud cover and rain of the day, the views inside of the Gothic Basin were as astounding as ever.
 Del Campo and Gothic Peaks were both covered up but Foggy lake was, well, foggy.